respectYourNeighbour/cox/README.md

 AngularDraft with Grunt
 ============
 ## "npm install"
-- This command will install all the dependencies inside the **package.json** needed for Grunt, and Grunt Task's to run.
+- Open a new terminal window on the folder **AngularDraft_Grunt** and run this command **npm install** to install all the dependencies inside the file **package.json** needed for Grunt and Grunt Task's to run.

 ## "grunt"
-- After you run the command **grunt**, the working project will be created in the folder 'dest/..'.
+- Executing the command **grunt**, will create a new folder 'dest/..' with the project optimized.
 - Delete the **deleteble** folder inside the **'dest/..'** folder as it is no longer needed.

 ## "npm install http-server -g"